 B. Implement a municipal moratorium on the trimming of trees and shrubs and the mowing of ditches, storm water retention basins, and other grasslands from May 15 to July 15 to prevent the destruction of active bird nests.
 (Exceptions: Invasive species control and public safety)

-We actively promote the non mowing of stormwater retention basins and encorage the plantings of priarie and wildflowers.
+The Village actively promotes the non mowing of stormwater retention basins and encorage the plantings of prairie and wildflowers.
 Mowing 1-2 times a year is enough to prevent weed growth.

 Limiting or Removing Threats to Birds

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The Wild Ones group meets at the Radisson Hotel in Menomonee Falls the second Tuesday of the month at 6:30 pm.
 The Wild Ones natural landscape group has a great website regarding backyard habitat programs and has a local chapter in Menomonee Falls.
 Lisa Oddis, Chapter President 414-303-3028.
 The general public is always welcome.
 Contact Lisa Oddis for info 414-303-3028 or Norm Grier at 262-628-4221.
 Email email@example.com.

 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.

 Every year as part of the Village's Stormwater Expo,a representative from WE Energies talk to the High Schoolers about energy efficiency and safety.
 WE Energies has a booth at the Expo.
 This is the 10th year of the Expo.
 WE Energies has been apart of it for about 8 of those years.